rust-lang/rfcs/text/2145-type-privacy.md

 ### Lint #4: `private_in_public`

-Some private-in-public erros are currently reported as a lint `private_in_public` for compatibility reasons.
+Some private-in-public errors are currently reported as a lint `private_in_public` for compatibility reasons.
 This compatibility lint will be removed and its uses will be reported as warnings by `renamed_and_removed_lints`.